Travel off the beaten path in New York State to Lewiston, the ultimate Niagara hidden gem.

 Center Street is one of the major attractions why USA Today and Rand McNally named Lewiston in the “Top 10 Best Small Towns in America” and the “Best for Food Small Towns in America.”

-Chic boutiques, independent businesses and services, bakeries, coffee shops, cafés, and restaurants line its brick sidewalks.
+Chic boutiques, cute coffee shops, made-from-scratch bakeries, as well as traditional and trendy restaurants line its brick sidewalks.

-• August: juried Lewiston Art Festival, Lewiston Jazz Festival
+- August: the juried Lewiston Art Festival and the acclaimed Lewiston Jazz Festival

-The packed agenda includes the Peach Festival Parade, a 5K Run / Walk, the cute Peach Blossom and Peach Fuzz Contest, the glamorous Peach Queen Fashion Show, and of course, the prestigious Peach Queen Finals.
+The packed agenda includes the Peach Festival Parade, a 5K Run / Walk, the Peach Blossom and Peach Fuzz Contest, the Peach Queen Fashion Show, and, of course, the prestigious Peach Queen Finals.

-Like magic, the serene space of Academy Park becomes an exciting amusement park for the long weekend.
-Artisanal vendors supply tasty foods and sell handicrafts.
+Like magic, the tranquil green space of Academy Park becomes an exciting amusement park for the long weekend.
+Artisanal vendors supply tasty foods, pour beverages, and sell handicrafts.

 Word is, they serve over 7 tons (6.35 t) of peach shortcake throughout the festival.
 All with fresh peaches locally grown, of course, in Niagara County.